A Practical Guide to Budget Pacing Algorithms in Digital Advertising: Introduction to PID Controllers

 \subsection{Practical Considerations}

-We list here some practical considerations for implementing the PID controller in real-world production sytem: \begin{itemize} \item \textbf{Constructing budget allocating distribution}: aggregation across different dimensions, more details TBA. \item \textbf{Normalization of error signal}: The error factor \(e(t_k)\) in \autoref{alg:pid_md} is defined as \(r(t_k) - s(t_k)\), the gap between actual spend and target spend.
+We list here some practical considerations for implementing the PID controller in real-world production sytem: \begin{itemize} \item \textbf{How to choose the error signal \(e(t_k)\) ?} different choices of this error signals, for example, one can choose instantaneous gap of a pacing interval or choose the cumulative difference between actual spend and expected spend. \item \textbf{Constructing budget allocating distribution}: aggregation across different dimensions, more details TBA. \item \textbf{Normalization of error signal}: The error factor \(e(t_k)\) in \autoref{alg:pid_md} is defined as \(r(t_k) - s(t_k)\), the gap between actual spend and target spend.
 However, the issue is that the scale of the budget varies significantly across different campaigns, requiring different controller gains to accommodate these budget fluctuations.
 In practice, it is challenging to maintain different controller gains for each campaign, and it is more common for all ad campaigns to share the same controller gains.
 In this situation, a better approach is to compute the error factor in a normalized way, i.e.,

 which normalizes the error factors for campaigns with different budget scales to a common scale. \item \textbf{Different Actuator}: The update rule in \autoref{alg:pid_md} is \(b(t_k) \gets b(t_{k-1}) \cdot \exp(u(t_k))\), where the \(\exp\) function is chosen as the actuator.
 In practice, other functions can also be used as the actuator function, such as linear functions or sigmoid functions.